 The Luna Park Ghost Train fire was no accident…

-1979 marked a dark day for Sydney.
-On June 9 1979, a fire broke out on Luna Park’s Ghost Train ride which killed seven people; 6 children and 1 adult.
-At the time, it got reported to be an accident.
+1979 painted a dark day in Sydney’s history.
+On June 9, 1979, a fire broke out on Luna Park’s Ghost Train ride which killed seven people; 6 children and 1 adult.
+At the time, it was reported to be an accident.
 However, there is a much darker story that has not been told until now.
-According to the ABC, a known underworld figure, Abe Saffron is believed to be the one responsible for what occurred that awful night.
+According to the ABC, a well-known underworld figure, Abe Saffron is believed to be the one responsible for what occurred that awful night.

-What’s tragic is the Sydney Underworld figure, dubbed “Mr Sin” got away with the crime because he had help from corrupt Police and politicians.
-According to former Police who spoke to the ABC documentary EXPOSED, the head detective on the case is believed to be one those corrupt.
+What’s tragic is the Sydney Underworld figure, dubbed “Mr. Sin” got away with the crime.
+He had help from corrupt police and politicians.
+According to retired police who spoke to the ABC documentary EXPOSED, the head detective on the case is believed to be one of them.

-In 2007, Anne Buckingham told The Sydney Morning Herald that her uncle who happened to be Abe Saffron was the one who ordered the arson attack on the train.
-According to Buckingham:
+Moreover, in 2007, Anne Buckingham told The Sydney Morning Herald that her uncle, who happened to be Abe Saffron, was the one who ordered the arson attack on the train ride.

 I don’t think people were meant to be killed.Anne Buckingham on whether people were supposed to die on the Ghost Train